roesel/elliptec/README.md

 What is missing:
 * documentation
+* ability to control multiple devices on one controller via a bus module
 * safety (no library performed bounds checks etc)
 * consistency (across methods, devices, returns, ...)
 * automated discovery of devices